ZR-Scripting-Squad/AimAssist/tutorial.md

 ### Step 2: Install the program

-Once you have finished installing the userscript manager, click the _install now_ link above.
+Once you have finished installing the userscript manager, click this link: [install now](https://github.com/CtrlAltExecute/AimAssist/raw/main/dist/v1.0.0.user.js).
 You may need to wait a bit for the userscript manager to process it,  but you will see a page like this:

 ![image](https://github.com/CtrlAltExecute/AimAssist/assets/157523173/84983b55-215d-42f0-b205-9143f3f41c13)